ProkopMax/parsing-sheets/README.md

 ## 5. View site
     http://localhost:8000

-### Nginx + ssl
+### Nginx + ssl + security
     1. Install nginx
     2. Install certbot and generate cert for your domain name
-    3. Use and change file nginx/parsing-sheets.conf for your needs
+    3. Use and change files nginx/parsing-sheets.conf nginx/nginx.conf for your needs